 The paper of this pad is 90 lb., so it is thick and durable.

-This sketch paper pad is made for student artists, and it’s ideal for use at home or in school.
+This sketch paper pad is made for student artists and is ideal for use at home or in school.
 This sketching paper is perfect for metallic effects or unique white charcoal drawings.
 It is also excellent for crayons, markers, or colored pencils.

 The heavyweight black paper makes the oil pastels pop off the page and is sturdy enough for the creamy texture of oil pastels.